How to Grow a New Zealand Lemonade Lemon Tree.

 2. Soil: Use a well-draining, high-quality potting mix designed for citrus or fruit trees.
 It's essential to provide good aeration and drainage to prevent root rot.
 Our customers have had great success with our DIY Primo Potting Mix for their container citrus trees.

 4. Watering: Keep the soil consistently moist but not waterlogged.
-Water when the top inch of soil feels dry.
+It's time to water when the top inch or two of your potting soil feels dry.
 Adjust your watering schedule according to the climate and season, reducing watering during the dormant winter months.

 6. Pruning: Prune the tree as needed in the early spring to maintain its shape and remove dead or diseased branches.
 (Read more about Pruning Citrus Trees here)